 No. You do not need to take the GRE before applying to the MFA program at CSUF.
 If you are accepted into the program, you will need to satisfy the GWR (Graduate Writing Requirement) within the first year of residency.

 How many years does it take to get an MFA at CSUF?

 Three.
 The MFA program at CSUF requires three (3) years of residency.
-It is not possible to complete the program in less than three years, or to attend part-time.
+It is not possible to complete the program in less than three years.

 Can I “double major”?

 No. Graduate study in each of the areas of emphasis is extremely demanding.
 There is only enough time for students to complete their course and production responsibilities, and students do not have time to hold down a job, or fulfill requirements of an additional degree or area of emphasis within the department.